According to the latest research, the average length of a song is getting shorter by the year.

-6% of hit songs also averaged 2 minutes and 30 seconds or shorter last year.
+6% of hit songs also averaged 2 minutes and 30 seconds or shorter last year, and sub-3 minute songs are becoming increasingly common.

 This trend also applies to other artists.